gmifflen/Bounce/README.md

 - [ ] Squash bugs
 - [ ] Add timer

+## Contributing

+I'm not the best at Rust, this is my first Rust project past 'Hello, World!'.

+Any suggestions on improvements or ways to write it in a better/safer way is much appreciated.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.